twolfson/twolfson.com/articles/startup-time-investing.md

 In this article, I cover how I orient around operational processes, when to invest time in them, and when to not.

+TODO: Add a stronger hook up top, like the modes of transportation.
+Even if confusing but inkling of intrigue, then much better than dry start

 # Defining operational processes
 At a given company, there are one-off as well as recurring tasks that emerge as part of running the business.